Confirmed tornado tore through mobile homes in Pointe Coupee Tuesday night, sent 3 to hospital

 VENTRESS - Experts say a tornado briefly touched down in Pointe Coupee Parish Tuesday night, hurting three people as it tossed multiple mobile homes that were in its path.

-Pictures shared by the Pointe Coupee Parish Sheriff's Office showed the aftermath of the storm, with homes flipped over and people's belongings strewn across lawns.
+Mobile homes in the False River Park neighborhood were flipped over and people's belongings were strewn across lawns.

 NEW: @NWSNewOrleans determines EF-1 tornado damage in Pointe Coupee Parish.— Josh Eachus (@DrJoshWX) January 25, 2023